Carbohydrates & Fats

 The nutrients that are considered the main fuels during exercise are the carbohydrates and fat.
 The muscles burn a mixture of these two nutrients with oxygen during the aerobic metabolic process.

-One of the most controversial aspects in the understanding of this process is the relationship between the nature, duration and intensity of the exercise and the relative contribution of fat and carbs in the energy production.
+One of the most controversial aspects in the understanding of this process is the relationship between the nature, duration and intensity of the exercise.
+As well as the relative contribution of fat and carbs in the energy production.

 In low intensity exercises, when the energy demand is not so high, the fat is considered the most important fuel, meaning that the muscles use a mixture more rich in fat for energy production.